 These activities led her to find her passion, and her major, in public relations, where strategic communication with the public helps maintain confidence in an organization.
 To be honest, she didn't even know what public relations was when she first heard of the program, she said.

-Nyah has completed two internships that gave her real-world experience in public relations: one with Tanner Friedman, a strategic communications firm in Farmington Hills, and another with Truscott Rossman of Detroit, Lansing and Grand Rapids.
-This coming summer, she will be starting her third internship with Dow Chemical in Midland.
+Nyah completed three internships that gave her real-world experience in public relations through Michigan: one with Tanner Friedman, a strategic communications firm in Farmington Hills, another with Truscott Rossman of Detroit, Lansing and Grand Rapids, and a third internship with Dow Chemical in Midland.

 "So, I started finding different opportunities to grow and find what I truly enjoy," said Nyah.
 "And all these experiences will help me translate those skills into future work opportunities as well."